Welcome to a place where students lead with heart, win with grace,

 All of our spaces are designed to provide students with a bright space and all the tools they need to learn, explore, and succeed.

-The campus, easily accessible just off of the 495 Beltway, with its own Metro bus stop, draws more than 300 students in grades 6 through 12 from all over the DC metro area, from Fairfax to Darnestown, DC to Maryland.
+The campus, easily accessible just off of the I-495 Capital Beltway, has its own Metro bus stop, and draws more than 300 students in grades 6 through 12 from all over the DC metro area, from Fairfax to Darnestown, DC to Maryland.

 Our Book of Studies details all of our courses and the requirements for graduation; see all of that and more, including our educational approach and progression from Middle School to Upper School, in our Academics section.